chadathid/hid-gatsby-starter-netlify-cms/src/pages/ui-shell/index.md

 # **Header**

-The global header is the anchor of any HID service, or platform, and spans all other parts of the UI.The functionality in the header is applicable across all contexts in the HID ecosystem and consists mainly of a logo element, title of the service (which acts as a wayfaring cures for platforms with multiple services) and action bar (icons) which groups platform wide tasks that need to persist throughout the experience (i.e - account, app launcher and platform settings)
+The global header is the anchor of any HID service, or platform, and spans all other parts of the UI.
+The functionality in the header is applicable across all contexts in the HID ecosystem and consists mainly of a logo element, title of the service (which acts as a wayfaring cure for platforms with multiple services) and action bar (icons) which groups platform wide tasks that need to persist throughout the experience (i.e. - account, app launcher and platform settings)

 ## **General Guidance**